Since this is a RPG, Sabra is but one possible version of the Jedi Knight, who is extensively customisable.

 - She can of course sense ripples in the Force.
 But these are Miraluka abilities she was simply born with.

-- She can perform minor forms of Force healing, though it’s nothing a doctor couldn’t achieve with a well-aimed ℞.
+- She can perform minor forms of Force healing.
+But it’s nothing a doctor couldn’t achieve with a well-aimed ℞.

 No sight, no voice, no problem